Pistachio Coconut Granola

 - ⅓ cup extra virgin olive oil

-- Line a large rimmed baking sheet with parchment paper and evenly spread the granola in the pan Bake until dry and golden, 35 to 40 minutes, stirring every 10-15 minutes
+- Line a large rimmed baking sheet with parchment paper or foil and evenly spread the granola in the pan Bake until dry and golden, 35 to 40 minutes, stirring every 10-15 minutes

-- Remove granola from oven, and mix into it the dried fruit.
-Allow to cool to room temperature before transferring to a storage container.
+- Allow to cool to room temperature before transferring to a storage container.